Bobholamovic/FCN-CD-PyTorch/README.md

 # Fully Convolutional Siamese Networks for Change Detection

+---
+This repo has been deprecated.
+Please see [CDLab](https://github.com/Bobholamovic/CDLab), which includes more architectures and datasets.
+---

 This is an unofficial implementation of the paper

 > Rodrigo Caye Daudt, Bertrand Le Saux, Alexandre Boulch.
 (2018, October).
 Fully convolutional siamese networks for change detection.
 In 2018 25th IEEE International Conference on Image Processing (ICIP) (pp. 4063-4067).
 IEEE.